yduf/yduf.github.io/_posts/2023-03-31-vscode-ruby.md

 - [VSCode rdbg Ruby Debugger](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg)
 debug gem must be installed globally and rdbg should be in the path

+### Troubleshooting
+If using rbenv, make sure it is properly seen by VSCode (init shell)

 see also
 - [How to Debug & Fix Your Ruby Programs](https://www.rubyguides.com/2015/07/ruby-debugging/)